exasol/transformers-extension/doc/user_guide/user_guide.md

     IDENTIFIED BY '{"password":"wrx1t09x9e"}';
 ```

-For more information please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection) document.
+For more information, please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection) document.

 #### Custom Certificates and Certificate Authorities

-For using a custom CA bundle you first need to upload it to the BucketFS.
+For using a custom CA bundle, you first need to upload it to the BucketFS.

-The following command puts a bundle in a single file called `ca_bundle.pem` to the bucket `bucket1` in a subdirectory `tls`:
+The following command puts a bundle in a single file called `ca_bundle.pem` to the bucket `bucket1` in the subdirectory `tls`:

 ```Shell
 curl -T ca_bundle.pem https://w:w-password@192.168.6.75:1234/bucket1/tls/ca_bundle.pem
 ```

-For more details on uploading files to the BucketFS see the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/file_access.htm).
+For more details on uploading files to the BucketFS, see the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/file_access.htm).

 Please use the [Exasol SaaS REST API](https://cloud.exasol.com/openapi/index.html#/Files) for uploading files to the BucketFS on a SaaS database.
 The CA bundle path should have the following format: